Team-Tea-Time/laravel-forum/readme.md

 ### Configuration

-To adjust configuration (including permissions and integration options), publish the package config files:
+You can change integration options, permissions and other preferences in the package config files, which are published to `config/vendor/riari/laravel-forum`.

-`php artisan config:publish riari/laravel-forum`

-You'll find them in app/config/packages/riari/laravel-forum.

 ### Controller methods

-You can override any of the methods in the controller (app/controllers/ForumController.php by default) to adjust the behaviour of your forum.
+You can override any of the methods in the controller (`app/Http/Controllers/ForumController.php` by default) to adjust the behaviour of your forum.

 ### Views

-Publish the package view files to your views folder:

-`php artisan view:publish riari/laravel-forum`

-You can then adjust the views however you like.
+You can modify the views as published in `resources/views/vendor/riari/laravel-forum`.
 I suggest editing the master view to make it extend your app's main layout to easily integrate the forum with your design.

 ## Important notes